-Interferon beta-1b may cause other side effects.
-Call your healthcare provider if you have any unusual problems while using this medication.
+Interferon beta-1b injection may cause other side effects.
+Call your doctor if you have any unusual problems while receiving this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at http://www.fda.gov/Safety/MedWatch] or by phone [1-800-332-1088].

 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store vials of interferon beta-1b powder at room temperature and away from excess heat and moisture (not in the bathroom).
 If necessary, vials containing prepared interferon beta-1b solution may be stored in the refrigerator for up to 3 hours after mixing.
 Do not freeze interferon beta-1b.
 Throw away any medication that is outdated or no longer needed.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.